smalik631/MERN_kreative/README.md

 # add footer

-1. dispaly to bottome because of bootstrap flex
+1. dispaly to botton because of bootstrap flex

+# convert product list

+1. product list div to bootstrap card to create box on product components and add rating